What RTLB do

 Awhiawhi Tamariki ki te Panui Pukapuka (HPP) – Supporting children with storybook reading

 "Supporting children’s oral language development within English-medium storybook reading contexts”

-Parent tutors are enlisted and trained to support their child’s oral language development.
+HPP is a tutoring programme where parent tutors are trained to support their child’s oral language development.

-This is an inter-agency unit from CYF, MOE and MOH that assists agencies to identify and effectively respond to children with high and complex needs.
+An inter-agency unit from CYF, MOE, and MOH that assists agencies to identify and effectively respond to children with high and complex needs

-Students with learning and behaviour needs may receive support from physiotherapists, occupational therapists, and speech and language therapists from the Ministry of Education, Special Education (SE), or school specialist service providers (SSPs).
+Students with learning and behaviour needs may receive support from physiotherapists, occupational therapists, and speech and language therapists from the Ministry of Education.

 Complaints about the service

 The Ministry of Education takes all complaints seriously.
 Parents, whānau, or families who are not satisfied with the RTLB service can contact the RTLB cluster manager for their area (go to Find a local RTLB service).

 If the problem is not resolved, contact either: